 The arrival of the Taegeuk Warriors in the semi-finals however had not been without controversy: having beaten both Poland and the highly-fancied Portuguese in the first phase to progress alongside the United States – Germany’s quarter-final opponents – the Koreans would then overcome Italy with a last-gasp golden goal in a match where they would be the beneficiaries of a number of suspect refereeing decisions.
 Their quarter-final against Spain would be even more controversial, with the hosts going through on penalties after a goalless draw where the Spaniards had seen two arguably legitimate goals ruled out by the officials.

-The two teams would walk out in front of a fanatical crowd of just over sixty-five thousand in Seoul, and it must have been a major boost for the home side to walk out into a ground that bar a few small Schwarz und Weiß pockets was a seething sea of red.
+The two teams would walk out in front of a fanatical crowd of just over sixty-five thousand in Seoul, and it must have been a major boost for the home side to walk out into a ground that bar a few small Schwarz und Weiß pockets would be a seething sea of red.
 Germany were once again in their white/black/white ensemble with the Koreans in all red, and Swiss referee Urs Meier would get things underway on what was a warm and humid evening in the Korean capital.

-The Nationalmannschaft had once again managed to do just enough to engineer their third single-goal victory in three knockout matches, and the South Korean dream would be over as their luck would finally run out.
+The Nationalmannschaft had once again managed to do just enough to engineer their third single-goal victory in three closely-contested knockout matches, and the South Korean dream would be over as their luck would finally run out.
 It had been a thoroughly professional and well-drilled performance from Rudi Völler’s side, and showed that team spirit and a couple of excellent individuals was more than capable of driving a relatively ordinary squad to the biggest match on the biggest stage.